alfrescas/drought_predictions/README.md

    -  What is the predicted decrease of water levels?
    -  How are other areas water levels compared to Colorado river water levels?
    -  Which factors have the most impact in water reduction?

+## Communication Protocols

+### Methods Used for Communication:

+- Zoom, Slack, Microsoft Teams, Google Drive

+In addition to meeting twice a week via Zoom during our regularly scheduled class time, the group is electing to meet at least once or twice a week outside of class via Microsoft Teams.
+We also maintain frequent communication via Slack, and will create a shared Google Doc that everyone can access, to plan and stay on top of upcoming tasks and update as necessary.
+While everyone in the group will be assigned their own pieces of the project that play to our strengths, we plan on taking an open-collaborative approach where all group members will actively participate in aiding and encouraging fellow group members.

 ## Github
 - Includes a README.md
 - README.md README.md must include: